emilhein/blog/readme.md

 # blog
-This project is build with hexo
+The project that build the blog - build with hexo
-I just use it as my personal Gist